Exercise - Game logic

 The @onclick attribute specifies an event handler for the click event.
 But to handle UI events, a Blazor component needs to be rendered using an interactive render mode.
 By default, Blazor components are rendered statically from the server.
 We can apply an interactive render mode to a component using the @rendermode attribute.

-2. Update the Board component on the Home page to use the InteractiveServer render mode.
+2. Update the Board component on the Home page so that it uses the InteractiveServer render mode.

 <Board @rendermode="InteractiveServer" />

-The InteractiveServer render mode will handle UI events for your components from the server over a WebSocket connection with the browser.
+The InteractiveServer render mode handles UI events for your components from the server over a WebSocket connection with the browser.

 3. Run the app with these changes.
 It should look like this now: